digital-asset/daml/BAZEL.md

 ```

 Having looked at `deps` in the context of `haskell_library` there's
-not much more to say except note the `:daml-ghc-lib` syntax for the
+not much more to say except note the `:daml-ghc-compiler` syntax for the
-depedency on `daml-ghc-lib`.
+depedency on `daml-ghc-compiler`.
 That is, targets defined in the same
 `BUILD.bazel` as the target being defined can be referred to by
 preceding their names with `:`.